E kore e ngaro, he takere waka nui

 - Applicants who meet the eligibility criteria will be shortlisted based on their online application.

-- Shortlisted applicants will be required to attend an interview with their whānau or support person, kanohi-ki-te-kanohi (in-person), on or after Thursday 1 September 2022.
+- Shortlisted applicants will be required to attend an interview with their whānau or support person, kanohi-ki-te-kanohi (in-person).